SvC Chaos: SNK vs. Capcom (Neo Geo)

 The game contains a fairly large amount of leftover graphic data from The King of Fighters 2002.
 This includes the game's intro graphics, fight order portraits, victory portraits, some stage background sprites, ending graphics, and menu / announcer graphics, among others.
 You can see these images by loading any version of the game in Kawaks, pressing Ctrl+T to open the tile viewer, and navigating to address 494874.

-Geese Howard's voice contains a variant of Raging Storm, and the whole voice was divided in two separate parts (Presumably it was meant to be cooperated with the unused K.O.F.96-style Raging Storm mentioned above).
+Geese Howard's voice contains a variant of Raising Storm, and the whole voice was divided in two separate parts (presumably it was meant to be cooperated with the unused K.O.F.96-style Raising Storm mentioned above).

-In The King of Fighters 2002 Unlimited Match, the voice clip set is used by Regular Geese's (charge-able) K.O.F.96-style Raging Storm move.
-(Both versions of Geese re-used several SVC Geese sprites as well.)
+In The King of Fighters 2002 Unlimited Match, the voice clip set is used by Regular Geese's (charge-able) K.O.F.96-style Raising Storm move.

 |Neo Geo Pocket (Color)||SNK vs. Capcom: Card Fighter's Clash • SNK vs. Capcom: Card Fighters 2 Expand Edition|

 |Neo Geo Pocket (Color)||SNK vs. Capcom: The Match of the Millennium|